THE ANTECEDENTS OF TRUE REVIVAL (Part 1)

 How much more now that we are justified by His blood?

-Paul aptly states this truth in Romans 5:
+Paul aptly presents this truth in his epistle.

 8 But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.